Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use Amazon Athena and Amazon QuickSight to build reports off of AWS CloudTrail Create a daily Amazon CloudWatch trigger to run the report dally and email It using Amazon SNS.
 - [ ] Use AWS Artifact's prebuilt reports and subscriptions Subscribe the Director of Information Security to the reports by adding the Director as the security alternate contact for each account.

+### A company wants to deploy a continuous security threat-detection service at scale to automatically analyze all the company's member accounts in AWS Organizations within the `ap-east-1` Region.
+The company's organization includes a management account, a security account, and many member accounts.
+When the company creates a new member account, the threat-detection service should automatically analyze the new account so that the company can review any findings from the security account.
+Which solution uses AWS security best practices and meets these requirements with the LEAST effort?

+- [x] Activate Amazon GuardDuty in `ap-east-1`.
+Designate the security account as the GuardDuty delegated administrator by using the console.
+- [ ] Activate Amazon GuardDuty in `ap-east-1` with trusted access to AWS Organizations.
+Designate the management account as the GuardDuty organization administrator.
+- [ ] Activate AWS Security Hub in `ap-east-1`.
+Designate the management account as the Security Hub delegated administrator by using the console.
+- [ ] Activate AWS Control Tower in `ap-east-1` with trusted access to AWS Organizations.
+Designate the security account as the organization administrator.

 ### Two Amazon EC2 instances in different subnets should be able to connect to each other but cannot.
 It has been confirmed that other hosts in the same subnets are able to communicate successfully, and that security groups have valid ALLOW rules in place to permit this traffic.
 Which of the following troubleshooting steps should be performed?

-- [ ] Check inbound and outbound security groups, looking for DENY rules.
+- [ ] Check inbound and outbound security groups, looking for `DENY` rules.
-- [ ] Check inbound and outbound Network ACL rules, looking for DENY rules.
+- [x] Check inbound and outbound Network ACL rules, looking for `DENY` rules.
-- [x] Review the rejected packet reason codes in the VPC Flow Logs.
+- [ ] Review the rejected packet reason codes in the VPC Flow Logs.
 - [ ] Use AWS X-Ray to trace the end-to-end application flow.

 ### A company's Security Officer is concerned about the risk of AWS account root user logins and has assigned a Security Engineer to implement a notification solution for near-real-time alerts upon account root user logins.
 How should the Security Engineer meet these requirements?